AkpoFlash/jsp-webpack-plugin/README.md

 This plugin intends for generate *.jsp file (with injected your bundles and chunks)

 # Install
-`npm i --save-dev html-webpack-plugin`
+`npm i --save-dev jsp-webpack-plugin`

 or

-`yarn add --dev html-webpack-plugin`
+`yarn add --dev jsp-webpack-plugin`

 # Usage